 The ALFA Best of the Best awards recognize innovative new programs

 and services that are creating the future of senior living.
-In 2015, Awards and recognition will focus on programs and initiatives advancing excellence in senior living by addressing topics in Human Resources, Sales and Marketing, Clinical, Health and Wellness, Information Technology, Green Living and Property Management, and Resident and Family Engagement.
+Awards and recognition will focus on programs and initiatives advancing excellence in senior living by addressing topics in Human Resources, Sales and Marketing, Clinical, Health and Wellness, Information Technology, Green Living and Property Management, and Resident and Family Engagement.

 The Best of the Best awards will be given to nominees receiving the highest scores from an expert panel.
 ALFA also recognizes unique